-Google Bard can compare
+Google Gemini can compare

 Compare a Pixel 7, Pixel 7a and Samsung Galaxy S23.

-Google Bard can suggest
+Google Gemini can suggest

 I am interested in learning the history of machine learning.
 Can you recommend 10 useful and highly respected books on the topic?

-Google Bard can explain
+Google Gemini can explain